 Bath conveyancing FAQs

-What are the council tax bands in Bath & North East Somerset Council?
+What are the Council Tax bands in Bath & North East Somerset Council in 2021?

 Bath is situated in Bath & North East Somerset Council.
 Council tax bands are: